Th3ThirdMan/dublin-city-walks/README.md

   * The footer section link work as designed and lead a user to the appropriate websites when the icons are clicked.

-  * They are aligned in an ordered bl
+  * They are aligned closely together, centered, with a flex display.

+  * Hover options on social media icons yielded a rgb(245, 73, 6) for good contrast.

+  * The icons were imported from Font Awesome as outlined in the index.html file with a JavaScript link.

   <br><br>